darrenbliss05/quizmyknowledge/README.md

 move to the enxt question, very simple interface.

 ## Downloading
-The download direction contains the shoed up version of quizme for windows.
-This will automatically install shoes on your windows system to enable runing of quizme.
+The download direction contains the shoed up version of quizmyknowledge for windows.
+This will automatically install shoes on your windows system to enable runing of quizmyknowledge.

 The <repo>/quizes direction contains the sample file binary_conversion.quiz.